manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

    * Next, applies Fisher's Exact test to compute P-values
    * Additionally adds GTEX data
    * Prints to STDOUT in .tsv format
-- This script provides the first scoring component for the Machine Learning step
+- This script provides one of the scoring components for the Machine Learning step

 -> Run 8_NaiveApproach.py script with:
 ```console